-The company has identified 5 main operational risk exposures.
+The Company has identified 5 main operational risk exposures.
 These are as follows:

 - i.
 Outsourcing

 - ii.
 Regulation and Compliance

 - iii.
 IT systems, data security and cyber risk

 - iv.
 Business continuity planning

 - v.
 Mis-selling and market conduct risk

+- vi.
+Staff recruitment and retention

-Outsourcing this risk is tightly managed with robust contractual provisions in place with key outsourced providers.
+Outsourcing risk is tightly managed with robust contractual provisions in place with key outsourced providers.
 Regulatory risk is monitored on an ongoing basis with support from the legal and compliance functions.
 IT systems, data security and cyber risk is managed with the UHG IT team on an ongoing basis.
 The Company has a very low tolerance for these risks both at a legal entity and at Group level and considerable investment is made to mitigate these risks.
-The Company has its own business continuity plan which has been developed over time and which was successfully tested once during 2018.
+The Company has its own business continuity plan which has been developed over time and which was successfully activated during 2020 due to the COVID-19 pandemic.
 For mis-selling and market conduct risk, training is provided to the sales and client teams on legal and compliance matters as well as UHG culture and ethics on a regular basis.
 Intermediary agreements are in place with brokers with clarity on roles and responsibilities well documented.

 The Company does not currently have a material concentration in respect of operational risk, although a material concentration risk could develop over time in relation to outsourcing risk, given the important role of the Company's main outsourced provider.
-This risk is addressed through the strength of the Company's outsourcing governance arrangements.
+This risk is addressed through the strength of the Company's outsourcing governance arrangements including internal audit.
 Given the nature of this risk, sensitivity analysis has not been carried out.